 Here's how this model works out in real life.
 Imagine your MLM business, TruGlow Beauty, offers a line of luxurious anti-aging beauty devices through single-level direct selling.

 An independent consultant, Sara, hosts parties where she educates customers, lets them try the products, and takes orders.
-She earns a commission on every sale she makes.
+She gets a commission on every product she sells.

 If she builds a team or earns from anyone else's sales, it becomes a part of network marketing, one of the direct selling methods.